wblabio/wgact/src/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Track the order value and create dynamic remarketing lists in Google Ads from WooCommerce
+Track the order value and create dynamic remarketing lists in Google Ads from WooCommerce and much more !

 == Description ==